keyboardban/keyboardban/README.md

 </div>

 # About Me:
 I am a Computer Science student at Chulalongkorn University.
-My expertise lies in the intersection of **AI/Machine Learning** and **Audio Signal Processing**.
-I have experience in building computational frameworks and numerical simulations, specifically in **Automatic Speech Recognition (ASR)** and **Computational Physics**.

-I am passionate about implementing modern architectures like **WavLM** and **Conformer** to solve real-world signal processing challenges.
-My background includes a Summer Research Traineeship at **NSTDA**, where I focused on advanced acoustic modeling.
+My academic journey is driven by a fascination with how computational power can decode the complexities of both human language and the physical world.

+### Artificial Intelligence & Machine Learning
+I am deeply passionate about Deep Learning, with a specialized focus on **Audio and Signal Processing**.
+My work primarily revolves around **Automatic Speech Recognition (ASR)**, where I explore advanced architectures like **WavLM** and **Conformer**.
+I am interested in optimizing how machines perceive raw waveforms and transforming them into meaningful data, especially for inclusive technology.

+### Computational Physics
+Beyond AI, I have a profound interest in **Computational Physics**.
+I enjoy building numerical simulations and mathematical frameworks to model physical phenomena.
+I believe that the synergy between established physical laws and modern data-driven models is the key to solving complex scientific challenges, particularly in the field of acoustics and wave propagation.
 <br>

 <div align="center">